Contexter/FountainAI/OpenAPI Driven Development/FountainAI Documentation_ Meta Prompt for Creating a Final Project Tree.md

 ### **Conclusion**

 This meta prompt facilitates the creation of a modular, maintainable project tree that integrates the Swift OpenAPI Generator plugin seamlessly.
-It ensures generated route registration aligns with modular handlers, providing scalability and ease of incremental API development.
+By adopting a hybrid approach to route registration, it ensures generated route registration aligns with modular handlers while allowing for customization and scalability.
 Use this as a comprehensive guide for structuring similar Vapor-based projects while focusing on the continuous development of your OpenAPI contract.